thepushkarp/Impersonator/README.md

 -   To impersonate using RNN, follow [this Colab link](https://colab.research.google.com/drive/1lRsuBCVRzl8zu8lxuGyron9tqt3h5heM?usp=sharing) to generate the text files and then save them offline.
 -   In the `.env` file, add the Telegram Bot token you get from [BotFather](https://core.telegram.org/bots#6-botfather) and your your Heroku WebHook URL for deploying this.
 -   Deploy to [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python).
--   Have Fun 🖖
+-   Have Fun impersonating 🖖.

 ## TODO

--   [x] Add the initial implementation.
+-   [x] Add the initial implementation
--   [ ] Add details on how Markov Chains and RNNs work here to generate text in the style of the person.
--   [ ] Elaborate instructions in the README.
+-   [ ] Use custom models for RNN
--   [ ] Tweak the hyperparameters in the RNN to improve text generation and use weights to generate text on-the fly.
 -   [ ] Refactor the codebase
+-   [ ] Elaborate instructions in the README

 ## Thanks

--   Thanks to [Filip Hracek](https://github.com/filiph) for creating the [Automatic Donald Trump](https://filiph.github.io/markov/) which was the inspiration for this project.
+-   [Filip Hracek](https://github.com/filiph) who created the [Automatic Donald Trump](https://filiph.github.io/markov/) which was the inspiration for this project.
--   Thanks to [Max Woolf](https://github.com/minimaxir) for developing [textgenrnn](https://github.com/minimaxir/textgenrnn) that uses Character-level RNNs.
+-   [Max Woolf](https://github.com/minimaxir) who developed [textgenrnn](https://github.com/minimaxir/textgenrnn) that uses Character-level RNNs.
 Check [here](https://karpathy.github.io/2015/05/21/rnn-effectiveness/) to read more about Karapathy's blog on char-rnn.
--   Thanks to [Jeremy Singer-Vine](https://github.com/jsvine) for developing [markovify](https://github.com/jsvine/markovify) that made developing the Markov Chain Models a lot easier.
+-   [Jeremy Singer-Vine](https://github.com/jsvine) who developed [markovify](https://github.com/jsvine/markovify) that made developing the Markov Chain Models a lot easier.
--   Thanks to my friends to extensively testing the initial versions of this and suggesting various improvements.
+-   My friends who extensively tested the initial versions of this and suggesting further improvements.